Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 ```
  .PARAMETER type
-    The type of deployment (minimum, local, services, simulation, app, all).
+    The type of deployment (minimum, local, services, simulation, app, all), defaults to all.

  .PARAMETER version
     Set to "latest" or another mcr image tag to deploy - if not set deploys current master branch ("preview").